lpereira/lwan/README.md

 open file descriptors and generally try its best to autodetect reasonable settings for the environment it's running on.

+Optionally, the `lwan` binary can be used for one-shot static file serving without any configuration file.
+Run it with `--help` for help on that.

 Build status
 ------------